Uriangato: From Independence to Mexican Revolution (1810-1910)

 In 1810 an insurgent army commanded by the priest Don Miguel Hidalgo y Costilla arrived at Uriangato, on the road to Valladolid—now known as Morelia—comprising the so-called Route of Independence—today route 2010.

 Early 20th century

-On December 10, 1908 the town of Uriangato officially became a Villa, by Decree Number 6 of XXIII, the Congress of the State.
+On December 10, 1908, the town of Uriangato officially became a Villa, by Decree Number 6 of XXIII, the Congress of the State.
 On November 9, 1951, the XLI Legislature of Guanajuato state's Congress declared Uriangato a City.
 By the end of 1908 the Kiosco of the Main Garden was constructed, and a year later street cars linked the Towns of Uriangato and Moroleón.
 Up until that time Uriangato's perimeter consisted of the following streets: 16 of September, Insurgente Olivares, Salvador Urrutia and Lerdo.

-On June 24, 1918 the Heroic Defense of Uriangato was carried out against the notorious local bandit J. Inés Chávez García.
-García was typical of many Post-Revolutionary bandits who assaulted Mexican towns at that time.
+On June 24, 1918, the Heroic Defense of Uriangato was carried out against the notorious local bandit Inés Chávez García.
+Chávez García was typical of many Post-Revolutionary bandits who assaulted Mexican towns at that time.
 In 1919 a clock was added to the tower of San Miguel Arcángel church, whose construction was completed on November 10, 1923.